linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### Step 4: Modify SSH to Trigger Both OTP and Duo Authentication Simultaneously

-You need a script to allow users to select their authentication method.
-Modify the SSH configuration to use a custom authentication script.

-1. **Edit the SSH Configuration File**:
+1. **Edit the SSH Configuration**:
-   Open `/etc/ssh/sshd_config` and add or modify the `ForceCommand` directive to point to your new authentication script:
+   Open the SSH configuration file `/etc/ssh/sshd_config` and add or modify the `ForceCommand` directive to point to the new authentication script:

    ```bash
    sudo nano /etc/ssh/sshd_config
    ```

-   Add the following line:
+   Add this line:

    ```bash
    ForceCommand /usr/local/bin/twilio_duo_auth.sh